logoApps documentation

 Steps

-1. Switch on the Criteria toggle next to the field you want to change access to and expand the field view.
+1. Switch on the Filtering criteria toggle next to the field you want to change access to and expand the field view.

-2. In the Criteria section, specify if the field should inherit permissions from columns or should it have custom settings.
-To do so, choose the options from the drop-down list.
+2. In the Filtering criteria section, it’s possible to specify if the field should have the same settings as for Columns.
+You can also set custom settings.
+Choose the relevant options from the drop-down list.

 Configure my request view Jira Service Management